Going to the toilet and seeing blood in your urine can be pretty alarming.

 If the underlying cause is an enlarged prostate, you may be recommended medication, such as 5-a reductase inhibitors such as finasteride.
 However, it is important to be aware that such prostate drugs can have adverse side effects.

-It worth bearing in mind that hematuria itself isn’t a disease; it is a sign of an underlying health condition.
+It is worth bearing in mind that hematuria itself isn’t a disease; it is a sign of an underlying health condition.
 Therefore, if you do spot blood in your urine, it is essential to get it checked out.

 By undergoing a hematuria evaluation, your doctor can diagnose what is causing blood in your urine and thereby decide the best course of treatment.